 Further, a report from Statista highlights that digital payments are the largest segment of fintech with a transactional value of US$3.2 trillion as of 2018.
 The report predicts that the segment is set to show a compound annual growth rate (CAGR) of 13.5 percent to reach US$5.4 trillion by 2022.

 What is fintech?
 Payments

-Payments is one of the fastest-growing subsectors of the fintech market.
-Payments encompass mobile apps that facilitate quicker, easier and more flexible platforms for exchanging funds, in addition to other internet-based platforms that help facilitate the payment process.
+Payments are one of the fastest-growing subsectors of the fintech market.
+This area encompasses mobile apps that facilitate quicker, easier and more flexible platforms for exchanging funds.
+It also entails other internet-based platforms that enable the payment process.

 What is fintech?
 Cryptocurrencies

 Cryptocurrencies are another major component of fintech.
 By definition, cryptocurrencies are digital currencies that rely on encryption technologies to regulate and verify transactions and the creation of new units of currency.